Church should shun derogatory words on gays, Vatican synod told

-VATICAN CITY (Reuters) - Catholics should stop using condescending language such as “pity” toward homosexuals and find ways to welcome them as sons and daughters of the Church, bishops have told a major gathering on the family.
+VATICAN CITY, Oct 6 (Reuters) - Catholics should stop using condescending language such as “pity” towards homosexuals and find ways to welcome them as sons and daughters of the Church, bishops have told a major gathering on the family.

 The comments supporting more inclusive language for homosexuals in the Church were made in the first two rounds of interventions at the closed-door gathering, known as a synod, Vatican officials told a news conference on Tuesday.